 Healthy Valentine’s Day Meals

 Dining at a nice restaurant on Valentine’s Day is a tradition for many people, but it can also be a hassle – reservations can be hard to get, and restaurants often manage the high-volume of guests by providing a fixed price menu with limited options.
 This year, why not cook at home and have a more relaxing, healthier, experience?
-Whether you’ll be sharing a meal with your significant other, a friend, family member, or simply treating yourself, we have some ideas for healthy Valentine’s Day Meals to create your own special menu!
+Whether you’ll be sharing a meal with your significant other, a friend, family member, or simply treating yourself, we have some ideas for healthy Valentine’s Day recipes to create your own special menu!

 - Oatmeal with strawberries and dark chocolate chips: Who says you can’t have chocolate for breakfast?
 Treat yourself by adding a sprinkle of chips and some sliced strawberries to a bowl of heart-healthy oatmeal.